Kamil-Matusz/DenticaDentistry/README.md

 - Docker
 - MailCatcher

-# Swagger Documentation
+# Swagger UI
 ![](/git_images/swagger_documentation.png)
 ![](/git_images/swagger_documentation2.png)

+# Swagger Documentation
+The documentation in yaml format is located in the <b>swagger-documentatio.yaml</b> file<br/>
+You can run it on the: <b>https://editor.swagger.io/</b> which will allow you to display it as Swagger UI

 # Database Diagram
 ![](/git_images/database_diagram.png)

-## Database
+# Database
 The project uses a Postgres database using Docker.
-Docker settings are in the docker-compose.yml file.
+Docker settings are in the <b>docker-compose.yml</b> file.
 For the database to work properly, create a migration and apply the appropriate data in the file <b>appsettings.json</b> on line 16 <b>"connectionString"</b> change the database path to your database path.

 ## Docker